-As part of the CSU second year core curriculum, VM 714 (Preventative Medicine) includes lectures on the multiple ways that climate change impacts animal health.
-One of the explicitly discussed exposure pathways is extreme weather events.

-4. Does your veterinary school curriculum address the management of animals during climate associated disasters?

-3 This subject was addressed in depth by the core curriculum.
-2 This subject was moderately addressed by the core curriculum.
-1 This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
-0 This subject was not covered.
+Score explanation: As part of the CSU second year core curriculum, VM 714 (Preventative Medicine) includes lectures on the multiple ways that climate change impacts animal health.
+One of the explicitly discussed exposure pathways is air pollution.
+The topic of air pollution is later covered as part of the clinical curriculum with respect to lower airway inflammation.
+1.7.
+Does your veterinary school curriculum address the relationship between animal welfare and the effects of environmental degradation and climate change?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: